How Was Skydiving Invented? | Skydive Orange

 What is the Best Skydiving Altitude?

+What height gives you the best skydiving experience?
 Most skydivers will say that the best skydiving altitude is between 13,000’ and 14,000’ because this altitude allows for more free fall time without the use of oxygen.
 Going to a higher altitude (beyond 15,000’) requires more preparation, the use of oxygen, a longer flight time and it’s generally more expensive.
 Exiting at 14,000 feet on a skydive

 Why Do Some Skydiving Centers Jump From 10,000’ and Others Jump from 13,000’+?

-The reason exit altitude varies from one skydiving center (also known as a dropzone) to another is due to the type of aircraft the operation flies.
+The reason exit altitude varies from one skydiving location (also known as a dropzone) to another is due to the type of aircraft the operation flies.
 The most common aircraft used in skydiving is the trusty Cessna 182.
 The 182 has many pros and a few cons.
 One of the primary cons of the 182 is that the exit altitude for skydiving occurs at 10,000’ and it holds only four seats (aside from the pilot).

 If you’re wishing to have the ultimate first experience, jumping from 13,000’+ is the way to go!